dbmi-pitt/ACT-Network/ontology/ACTOntologyV4.0/README.md

 Added Data Completeness folder with six total patient counts by visit, by patient in patient_dimension, and the equivalent of top level folders for meds, labs, procedures, and diagnosis

 ## Social Determinants of Health
+(Courtesy of UAB and USC)
-New LOINC hierarchy
+- New LOINC hierarchy

 ## Vital Signs
+(Courtesy of UAB and USC)
-New LOINC hierarchy (height, weight, BMI, systolic, diastolic, temperature, heart rate, oxygen saturation)
+- New LOINC hierarchy (height, weight, BMI, systolic, diastolic, temperature, heart rate, oxygen saturation) (Thanks UAB and USC)

 ## COVID-19
 - Added new COVID-19 test LOINC codes